What is the average burn rate for startups?

 • Location: Office rentals, employee salaries, and other expenses vary based on the location.
 Startups in high-cost areas like San Francisco or New York City typically have higher burn rates than startups in lower-cost areas.

-Here are some additional tips for comparing burn rates:
+Here are some additional tips for backing into a reasonable target burn rate from other startups’ spending metrics:

 • Choose comparable startups: When comparing your burn rate with others, choose startups similar to yours regarding stage, industry, and location.